commfish/southeast_pink_salmon_preseason/README.md

 data.directory <- file.path(year.forecast, 'data', '/')
 results.directory <- file.path(year.forecast,  'results/temperature_data', '/')
 ```
 Third, update all occurrences of the variable year (e.g., .csv files, x axes in the figures, output file names) in the code script.
 Example: NOAA_DHW_monthly_97_yy.nc where yy needs to be the current year; [`sst_oisst_97_yy_monthly_data.csv`] where yy needs to be the final data year.
-This includes updating the figures to be 1997:yyyy where yyyy is the data year, and the file [`varyyyy_final.csv`] needs to contain the yyyy variables for the forecast year.
 There should be 27 occurrences.

 In the script, the places to update are noted with